maciortea/ManageBasketOfItems/README.md

 # ManageBasketOfItems
 This API will allow users to set up and manage an order of items. <br />
 When starting the Web project it will seed some sample data in memory.
-You can modify these data in Infrastructure/ApplicationDbContextSeed.
+You can modify these data in Infrastructure/ApplicationDbContextSeed class.

 API | Description | Request headers | Request body | Response body
 --- | ----------- | --------------- | ------------ | -------------